Decision

 Just like our students, the Ottawa-Carleton District School Board (OCDSB) is in a continuous state of growth and renewal as a learning-oriented organization: putting down roots in our school communities; branching out into smart new initiatives and opportunities for students; and providing a network of support that empowers our learners to spread their wings and make a lasting impact on the world around them.

-• Two Program Pathways of Enhanced English and French Immersion for Grades 1-8 offered in all schools, with only a few exceptions.
+- Two Program Pathways of Enhanced English and French Immersion for Grades 1-8 offered in almost all schools, with only a few exceptions.

-• Supports for students with complex learning profiles, with 103 of 142 Specialized Program Classes (SPCs) remaining in place.
+- Supports for students with complex learning profiles, with all Specialized Program Classes (SPCs) remaining in place.

 Community-Based Education